stan-dev/stan/README.md

 Home Page
 ---------
-Stan's home page, with links to all the information you'll need for Stan, is:
+Stan's home page, with links to everything you'll need to use Stan is:

 [http://mc-stan.org/](http://mc-stan.org/)